web-platform-tests/interop/2025/README.md

 ## Guidance for proposal authors

 If you would like to make a proposal for Interop 2025, we invite you to review the updated [Interop proposer's guide](https://github.com/web-platform-tests/interop/blob/main/proposal_guide.md) which offers valuable insights into the signals and criteria that Interop participants will consider when evaluating proposals.
-An updated template for focus area proposal submissions will be shared on September 12, 2024.
+You can submit your focus area and/or investigation area proposals [here](https://github.com/web-platform-tests/interop/issues/new/choose).